EduardHermann/EduardHermann/README.md

 # Welcome to my GitHub profile👋
 ## Here is something interesting about me🤣:

-- 🔭 I’m currently trying to figure out which program I wanna create next 🔭
+- 🔭 I’m currently learning inheritance 🔭
 - 🌱 I’m currently learning Java 🌱
 - 👯 I’m looking to collaborate on creating Java applications 👯
 - 🤔 I’m looking for help with Java 🤔